VaibhavGit10/git_assignment_HeroVired/README.md

-# 🚀 Git Assignment - Hero Vired
+🚀 Git Assignment - Hero Vired

-**This repository contains the Git assignment for the Hero Vired DevOps Cloud Engineering Certification program.
-It demonstrates best practices in version control, branching strategies, feature implementation, and collaborative development using Git.**
+This repository contains the Git assignment for the Hero Vired DevOps Cloud Engineering Certification program.
+It demonstrates best practices in version control, branching strategies, feature implementation, and collaborative development using Git.

+✨ Why This Project?

+This project showcases various Git features and workflows, helping developers understand best practices for:

+Branching strategies and version control.

+Handling large files using Git LFS.

+Efficiently using Git stash for managing multiple feature implementations.
+---

+📖 Table of Contents

+Screenshots

+Installation

+Assignment Workflow

+Contribution Guidelines

+Support

+Credits

+License

+Forking This Project
 ---

 ## 📸 Screenshots